bacor/delasol/corpora/marot-de-beze/README.md

 - **Note shapes.** Modernize note shapes (round instead of diamond).
 - **Clef.** Transcribe music in the original clef.
 - **Time signature.** Transcribe psalms in the original time signature: usually that is in cut time or in a 4/2 meter.
 - **Barlines.** Use ordinary barlines in the transcription for easy reference (and not, say, Mensuralstriche).
 This might occassionally introduce ties when whole notes cross barlines.
+The final barline is transcribed as a double barline.
+- **Ties.** All ties are editorial additions to transcribe notes across barlines, unless noted otherwise in the editorial comments.
 - **Last note** The duration of the last note is shown as a double whole note, even when it is a longa in the source, and irrespective of whether it fits in the bar
+- **Breaks & custos.** System breaks are indicated by placing a single dash caesura after the last note of a system; page breaks by a double dash caesura.
+At those places, a custos _corresponding to the next note_ appears in the source, unless explicitly noted otherwise in the editorial comments.
+This means custos not transcribed explicitly.
+Example of a editorial comment: `m.
+10. The custos is inconsistent: it indicates an A instead of an E`.
 - **No layout.** Do not edit the layout to keep the musicxml files clean.
-In particular, system breaks are not transcribed.
+In particular, system and page breaks are not transcribed as such (but using caesura, see above).
-- **Custos** are not transcribed.

 ### Metadata
 - **Title & lyricist**.
 Psalms have titles of the form: